 We all know that being bitten by a mosquito or tick is an unpleasant experience, leaving us swatting, scratching, and inevitably sprinting indoors.
-However, mosquitoes and ticks carry more risks than just mere inconvenience – they can literally be deadly.
+However, diseases caused by mosquitoes and ticks carry more risks than just mere inconvenience – they can literally be deadly.

 We rely on the Centers for Disease Control and Prevention (CDC) for the facts.
 Year over year, the danger of insect-borne disease continues to grow in significance.
 More than ever, it is essential to know the facts.
 For an idea of how seriously mosquitoes and ticks can affect the health of our families and pets, try searching online for common viruses and illnesses such as: